lorenchorley/Unity3D-Prototyping-Tool-Set/README.md

  * Equivalent example projects for signals
  * Debugging options (Print event/signal dispatch to console, named binders, readout of bindings per binder in inspector)
+ * Listen & dispatch extensions for events and signals to make handling requests with multiple return events/signals easier to use and read
  * Added UniRx (Rx for Unity) library for easier concurrency handling
  * UniRx customisations for events and signals (to be able to use them like any other observable)